BarnardTechnology/PDF2IMG.NET/README.md

 # UPDATES

+## v1.5.9

+The rendering seems to be working very well now - it's stable and relatively fast.
+Large page scales are supported.
+I completely reworked the primary webpage that Chrome uses to render the pages - rather than use PDF.JS' built-in viewer, I built my own really quick canvas renderer which has solved a lot of the timing issues I was having getting the rendered pages.

 ## v1.5.3

 This is starting to work in a better way now, with a nicer structure and more reliable results.
 Still a lot of work to